 One such project involved creating an album of Alaska animals.
 Gunnar clipped photos of moose, bear, and other game from magazines.
 He glued them to blank sheets of paper inserting these into a blue folder.

 When Gunnar showed me the finished project I noticed it lacked pizazz.
 Written on the cover in simple 4th grade writing was ‘Alaska’.
-I told him it looked fine, but perhaps we could do better where art was concerned.
-I told him,
+I informed him that it looked fine, but perhaps we could do better where art was concerned.
+I then told him,

 “First impressions mean a lot!”